galette/galettedoc/source/usermanual/adherents.rst

 A member who lost the device computing their codes, and has no :ref:`recovery code <man_2fa>` left either, cannot log in anymore.
 From the member page, administrators and staff members can reset their second factor: the secret and the remaining recovery codes are dropped, and the member logs in with their password alone until they enrol again.

+A reset only ever goes downwards.
+Your own second factor is not reset from here -- use your own page, which asks for a code first, so that a session somebody else found open cannot remove it.
+A staff member cannot reset an administrator's, and an administrator cannot reset another administrator's: only the super administrator can.

 .. warning::

    Do check who is asking.
 Resetting a second factor removes a protection, and a phone call claiming to be a member is exactly how somebody would go about getting one removed.
 The reset is recorded in the history, with who did it and for whom.